 Method 1: Yield to Maturity Approach (Only for Public Debt)

 Determine the Weighted average of current yields to maturity on all issues in the target capital structure.
 The yield to maturity incorporates the market’s expectations of future returns on debt and should be used instead of the coupon rate

 Method 2: Credit Rating Approach

-First determine the credit rating the company would have been given your assumed debt-equity mix.
-S&P, Moody’s and other credit rating services publish ratio guidelines for different credit ratings.
-The rating guideline change frequently, so check for the latest information.
-Once you have the credit rating, check Bloomberg for yield to maturity on publicly traded long term bonds with the same credit rating.
+First, determine the credit rating the company would have given your assumed debt-equity mix.
+S&P, Moody’s, and other credit rating services publish ratio guidelines for different credit ratings.
+The rating guidelines change frequently, so check for the latest information.
+Once you have the credit rating, check Bloomberg for yield to maturity on publicly traded long-term bonds with the same credit rating.

-The difference between company’s cost of debt and the benchmark rate (LIBOR/Government Bond) is called a Spread
+The difference between a company’s cost of debt and the benchmark rate (LIBOR/Government Bond) is the Spread.